epouyadou/raphael-discord-bot/README.md

         - Without: set current-resine to 0
         - (optional) current-resine: how many resine do you have
         - (optional) threshold: how many resine do you need to have to trigger the reminder
+- Add a rate limit when notifiying someone to avoid being spam